0

 Who is the Administrator for the DMR Signatory role?

 When someone who has requested the Signatory role for a permit is approved, the system automatically gives that person three roles.
-Each of those roles caries a different set of “skills” that they need to be fully functional in NetDMR.
+Each of those roles carries a different set of “skills” that they need to be fully functional in NetDMR.
 Those roles are: Signatory, Permit Administrator, and View.
 The skills associated with the Permit Administrator role are for controlling access to the permit.
 A Permit Administrator can approve, deny, and revoke the following roles for their permit: Edit, Permit Administrator, and View.

 Under normal circumstances, State officials do not approve requests for roles other than Signatory.
 If you are having When you request the Edit, Permit Administrator, or View role you must follow up by letting your local Permit Administrator know what you have done.
 NetDMR will not send them an email message!